Making a complaint

 It is the responsibility of the service team about who you are complaining to respond to you at this point.
 They understand the issues involved and have the opportunity of addressing concerns as quickly as possible.

-The timescale for responding at stage one is 20 working days but we have the right to extend this by 10 working days (this means it can take up to 30 working days).
+The timescale for responding at stage one is 20 working days (10 working days for housing complaints) but we have the right to extend this by 10 working days (this means it can take up to 30 working days).
 If more time is needed, we will contact you to let you know when you can expect a response and the reason for the delay.

 We would always encourage you to resolve your complaints directly with the team at stage one to promote a positive working relationship between you and Wiltshire council.
 However, we understand that there are some cases when a complaint should be taken straight to stage two of the complaints procedure.